Biodiversity Legacy’s mission is to empower landholders and community groups to protect the land they love for future generations.

 Biodiversity Legacy collaborates with landholders, families, community groups, investors, government agencies and others to secure properties and enable long-term, community-led stewardship.
 We also work with established organisations across the private land conservation sector to fill gaps and expand the amount of land protected.

-To support regional visions for biodiversity and support those already doing great work on the ground, we also employ biolink coordinators to connect activities.
+To support regional visions for biodiversity and those already doing great work on the ground, we also employ biolink coordinators to connect activities.

 A SHARED COMMITMENT